Sierra Gorda: Conservation challenges

-The most important conservation problem is that the area is the second most populated natural protected area in Mexico, with severe problems with poverty.
+The greatest conservation challenge is that the area is the second most populated natural protected area in Mexico with severe problems with poverty.
 This creates a need to balance conservation efforts with local subsistence needs.
 One important aspect of this is to manage forest resources so that local woodcutters can make a living while controlling how much is cut.
 However, mass migration out of the region has almost halved the population of the Querétaro biosphere to about 50,000 people since it was declared.
 This has taken pressure off of local natural resources, as agriculture, livestock production and logging lessen.
 Many of the people who have left are in the United States and send money back home.
 This money has spurred the building of larger homes and the proliferation of pick up trucks, many with U.S. license plates.
 It has also allowed for the change to gas over firewood for cooking, but garbage has become a problem.
 However, overall the depopulation has been positive for the recuperation of the biosphere.

 Despite the lessened pressure, economic activities still take a toll on the area.
 Illegal logging is still a very serious problem, as the area has attracted loggers from outside.
 The problem is most serious in Landa de Matamoros, Pinal de Amoles and Jalpan de Serra.
 Aside from commercial loggers, areas are also cleared by local farmers looking for more space for animals and crops.
 This has led to springs and river drying up and eroding of topsoil.
 While strict environmental protection laws exist, enforcement is lacking.
 Local authorities have requested the creation of environmental police to guard the forest areas.
 However, much of the enforcement is done by the local community itself.

 Lastly, there have been problems with droughts and pest infestations.
-These include the roundheaded pine beetle, European mistletoe and caterpillars.
+These include the roundheaded pine beetle, European mistletoe, and caterpillars.
 Some residents see the event as divine will but others place global warming.
 It is not known how much of the oaks, junipers and pines that make up most of the forested areas have been compromised but there are visible yellow patches seen in the otherwise green forest.
 The pests have been able to infest more because trees are weak due to drought conditions.

 Efforts to help the local community preserve the area and make a living primarily consist of payouts to landowners who conserve and eco-tourism.
 Recently, the federal government along with the United Nations, began a program to pay private land owners for "environmental services" of between 18 and 27 US dollars for each hectare they conserve each year.
 However, this only covers about 215 landowners and 21.500 hectares, 5.6% of the total reserve.
 The second is the promotion of tourism based on the area's natural resources.
 One organization dedicated to this is Sierra Gorda Ecotours.